Operation Independence 2021

 Family Caregiver Support – We know how isolating social distancing can be for the seniors in our community and thus we are working hard to ensure that services like support groups are continuing to occur both in person while following social distancing and safety protocols, as well as through the use of technology like Zoom video conferencing.
 We know how essential these connections are for our seniors and their families!

 Community Loan Closet – This important program that makes durable medical equipment available to the community at a nominal fee is continuing to serve the needs of our community with additional sanitation protocols in place.

-Help At Home – Our current social distancing protocols in the community have made even more pronounced the need for Help At Home’s services which allow people to remain in their homes longer, rather than being institutionalized and include home-making activities and personal care services.
+Help At Home – Our current social distancing protocols in the community have made even more pronounced the need for Help At Home’s nursing, personal care and home-making services, which allow people to remain in their homes longer, rather than being institutionalized, have provided the extra help that many of our families need to feel secure and safe in their homes.
+We are a licensed home health agency and strive to meet our clients’ needs in addition to offering compassion and an array of connected services to care partners and families.

 Day Break – Our adult day care facility is continuing to serve a limited number of clients throughout the pandemic, with careful screening of visitors and strict sanitation protocols.
 Our ability to continue to serve those who may be unable to stay home alone and whose family members work outside of their homes or need a break from caregiving has never been more important that during these challenging times.

 Community Outreach Services – Our team at The Hub is continuing to assist veterans and people of low-income with housing assistance, LIEAP applications, Medicare enrollment, Property Tax Refund programs, and other community assistance.
 We continue to strive to connect our clients with as many community resources as possible to meet their needs.